 Cons

-aloSIM is a widely adopted eSIM for Switzerland with an international phone number for calling and texting; a refreshment from the other picks.
-While you still have to top up your minutes and messages, it’s good to have it when needed.
-Other than that, aloSIM uses LTE and 5G data from Sunrise and SALT.
+aloSIM is the only eSIM for Switzerland here with an international phone number for calling and texting, which sets it apart from the other four.
+You still have to top up your minutes and messages, but the option exists when you need it. aloSIM uses LTE and 5G data from Sunrise and Salt.

-It’s reasonably fast, although slightly less than Ubigi and Saily.
-Its plans start at $4.50 for 7 days for 1 GB of data.
-Unlimited data is locked to 10 days and costs $35, while 20 GB of data for 30 days costs $36. aloSIM isn’t the cheapest pick, but it’s dependable and is ideal for dodging roaming charges in Switzerland.
+It’s reasonably fast, though a step behind Ubigi and Saily.
+Plans start at $4.50 for 7 days for 1 GB of data.
+Unlimited data is locked to 10 days and costs $35, while 20 GB for 30 days costs $36. aloSIM isn’t the cheapest, but it’s dependable and it dodges Swiss roaming charges just as well.

-Plus, it includes regional and global plans for a low price, both of which include a Swiss eSIM among many others. aloSIM has 24/7 support, apps for iOS and Android, and even a custom business eSIM for companies that frequently go on business trips.
-For this reason, it’s also a worthy eSIM for international travel.
+It also includes regional and global plans at a low price, both covering Switzerland alongside many other countries. aloSIM has 24/7 support, apps for iOS and Android, and a business eSIM for companies that travel often.
+That’s why it’s also a worthy eSIM for international travel.

 How to Know if Your Phone Supports eSIMs?

 The easiest way to see if your phone is compatible with an eSIM for Switzerland is to check on the provider’s website.
-Ubigi, Saily, and other options have a compatibility checker where you can type the model of your phone and see if it’s compatible.
-Below, you see the example of Saily and its compatibility checker:
+Ubigi, Saily, and the others have a compatibility checker where you type in your phone model and see if it’s supported.
+Below is Saily’s, as an example:

-At the time, we used the S25 FE, which Saily supported.
-Another method is to go to Settings on your phone and see if there’s an option to manually add an eSIM.
-Either way, even if the chosen eSIM for Switzerland doesn’t have a compatibility checker, you can reach out to its customer support and ask politely.
+We used the S25 FE, which Saily supported.
+Another method is to open Settings on your phone and look for the option to add an eSIM manually.
+Either way, if your chosen eSIM for Switzerland has no compatibility checker, you can simply ask its customer support.

-They’ll quickly tell if your phone is compatible.
-If it’s not, and you don’t plan to change to another one, you can always get a physical SIM card from the country you’re in, although it’s not the best course of action.
+They’ll tell you quickly whether your phone works.
+If it doesn’t, and you’re not planning to upgrade, you can always buy a physical SIM card once you arrive, though it’s rarely the best course of action.

 The Final Verdict

-All five were tested by our experts and proven to work reliably.
-The final choice ultimately boils down to your data needs and trip length, and above all, what you can afford.
-So, either snatch Ubigi at 10% off or explore other choices.
+All five were tested by our team and proved reliable.
+The final choice comes down to your data needs, your trip length, and what you’re willing to spend.
+So either snatch Ubigi at 10% off or explore the other four.

 Frequently Asked Questions